Updated: 1 October 2025

 Are the average rental yields for properties in Estepona expected to increase?

 The average rental yields for properties in Estepona are projected to remain stable with slight growth in 2025.
-Major infrastructure projects — including a new hospital and the coastal promenade extension — are increasing the town’s attractiveness.
+Major infrastructure projects — including a new hospital and the coastal promenade extension, are increasing the town’s attractiveness.
 Rising property values are being balanced by growing demand from both tourists and expatriates, ensuring consistent rental returns for investors.
+This trend is similar to observations in the Nueva Andalucia property market.

 Buying Real Estate in Spain as a Foreigner